sedostheatre/sedos.co.uk/input/about/faqs.md

 **Is Sedos committed to diversity?**

 Yes!
-Sedos is a founder member of [London Drama Societies](https://www.londondramasocieties.co.uk), which commits each member society to the following mission statement:
+Sedos is a founder member of [London Drama Societies](https://www.londondramasocieties.co.uk), which commits each member society to the following statement:

-“Collectively, we commit to take constant steps to be more inclusive and attract members and audiences reflecting London’s diversity.“We will identify and remove barriers to create a safe and inclusive environment.
+“Collectively, we commit to take constant steps to be more inclusive and attract members and audiences reflecting London’s diversity.

+“We will identify and remove barriers to create a safe and inclusive environment.
 We want everyone to feel empowered to participate, on stage or off.
 We want stories to be told authentically.”

 ^^^ ![](/assets/39596528731_3d13b47b95_c.jpg)
 ^^^ Sedos' 2017 production of Priscilla Queen of the Desert: The Musical